mainmatter/trash-in-treasure-out/text.md

 ## Setting up
 Let's set up a simple [`axum`]-based server to implement before flow.
-I'm only going to post the code relevant to the story in here, but if you're interested in the whole shebang: checkout the code for [step 0].
+I'm only going to post the code relevant to the story here, but if you're interested in the whole shebang: check out the code for [step 0].
 Here's what the app setup looks like:

 ```rust
 // src/lib.rs